 Insurers assess how much they will charge you by looking at your information.
 They are doing that to gauge your risk.
 Every person that they insure is a risk that they are taking.
 If they know that you are likely to make a claim, then you will pay a higher insurance cost.

 Remember that your risk defines your rates in insurance terms.
 One such example is your age.
-If you are a young driver, then they may give you a higher quote.
+They may give you a higher quote if you are a young driver.
 The information that you provide them, such as demographics and your driving history can all affect your premiums.
 Find out more below.

 Age and gender